mochoabuilds/-cognition-/README.md

 OVERVIEW

-* The goal of this paper is to teach a machine “whose hand are doing what, with what object” in neighborhood market scenarios.
-We get the train out of the station by writing and coding on the fly.
+* The goal of this paper is to teach a machine “whose hands are doing what, with what object” in neighborhood market scenarios.
 * In Part I, we present an ethnographic study showing natural scene categorization of a neighborhood market.
 * In Part II, we explore what human subjects perceive when they quickly glance at a photograph of a neighborhood market.
 * In Part III, a computer vision model categorizes the natural scene properties of a neighborhood market.